 Range & Habitat: The non-native Catnip is a common plant in central and northern Illinois, but uncommon or absent in many areas of southern Illinois (see Distribution Map).
 Habitats include limestone barrens on bluffs, open woodlands, weedy meadows, pastures, fence rows, gravelly areas along railroads, and miscellaneous waste areas.
 Sometimes this plant is cultivated in herbal gardens.
 It is usually found in disturbed areas, but occasionally invades natural areas where limestone is close to the soil surface.
 This species was introduced into North America from Eurasia.

-Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including honeybees, bumblebees, cuckoo bees (Epeolus spp., Triepeolus spp.), digger bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
+Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including honeybees, bumblebees, cuckoo bees (Epeolus spp., Triepeolus spp.), long-horned bees (Melissodes spp.), and leaf-cutting bees (Megachile spp.).
 Other visitors that occasionally visit the flowers include Halictid bees, wasps, flies, butterflies, and skippers.
 The foliage is one of the food sources for the caterpillars of such moths as Sphinx eremitus (Hermit Sphinx) and the polyphagous Xanthotype urticaria (False Crocus Geometer).
 A Eurasia aphid that is rarely observed in North America, Aphis nepetae, also feeds on Catnip.
 The pungent foliage is shunned by mammalian herbivores as a food source.
 One animal that is strongly attracted to Catnip, however, is the domesticated house cat.
 Apparently, a chemical in the foliage produces a pleasant intoxicating effect in cats, somewhat akin to the effect of marijuana on humans.
 As a result, plants in residential areas may display signs of damage from cats rolling in the foliage.

 Photographic Location: In a partially shaded waste area near a railroad in Urbana, Illinois.